vandede/MDLT/README.md

 ## Requirements

 None, all libraries come installed with Python.
-The program was tested for functionality in **XYZ**.
+The program was tested for functionality in Spyder (Python 3.7) in Mac and Windows and PyCharm (Python 3.7) in Windows.

 ## Limitations
 Various factors limit the real-life usability of the code:
 * The blockchain can not be saved and accessed at a later point, thus it is not distributed
-* Hash is created each time the code is run and can load previous data, however only into the new hash
+* The hash is created each time the code is run.
+It can load previous, however only into the new hash